+Chinchillas have incredibly dense fur.
 If you try to attach a collar to a chinchilla, it’s not going to stay on.

 The fur is going to give you a false sense that it’s secure, but once you are outside, it likely won’t remain on your chinchilla for long.

 Chinchillas Have Fragile Bodies Which Makes Walking Them Even More Dangerous

-Not a risk you should take, to say the least.
+It’s just not a risk you should take, to say the least.

-2.)
-Chinchillas Are Way Faster Than You Think
+Chinchillas Are Much Faster Than You Think

+Here’s another significant problem you may not be aware of.
 If your chinchilla did happen to get off the leash, what’s your backup plan?